Safe third country

 Connection criteria

-Chapter 5, Section 1b(3) of the Aliens Act also requires a connection to the country concerned that makes it reasonable for him or her to travel there.
+Chapter 5, Section 1b(3) of the Aliens Act also requires a connection to the country concerned that makes it reasonable for them to travel there.
 An application may not be dismissed if:[3]

 • The applicant has a spouse, a child or a parent who is resident in Sweden and the applicant does not have equally close family ties to the country to which a refusal-of-entry or expulsion order may be enforced; or